skip to content

 The only difference between this and the previous type of budget virement is where the monies come from.

-Transfer of monies within a department from one source of funds to another.
 A budget is an estimate of planned future expenditure.
-Therefore it can make sense to revise the budget in-year to reflect a known change in activity.
+Therefore, it can make sense to revise the budget in-year to reflect a known change in activity.

-A typical example is where the budget for departmental cleaning was set up on Wages (source of funds ACAA) and during the year contract cleaners are employed.
+A typical example is where the budget for institutional cleaning was set up on Wages (source of funds ACAA) and during the year contract cleaners are employed.
 The cleaning budget can be vired from Wages to Other Charges (AAAA) so that budget and expenditure are in the same place, assisting in the process of budgetary control.

 Raven Login